Say You Will (album): Release

 In February 2003, Say You Will was announced for a release date of 15 April 2003, with a world tour planned to begin in Columbus, Ohio on 7 May 2003.
 Nigel Williamson clarified in Music & Media that the 15 April release date would be for the United States whereas the album would instead be available in Europe two weeks later.

 Prior to the release of Say You Will, the band launched a media campaign with NBC to promote the album.
 A snippet of "Peacekeeper" appeared on the NBC show Third Watch in February.
 Appearances on the network were also arranged throughout the month of April, including a performance on the Today show and a band profile/interview on Dateline NBC.
 Say You Will was the first album in the United Kingdom to be simultaneously released on DVD-Audio and CD according to Music Week.

 Say You Will was prefaced by the release of "Peacekeeper" as the album's lead single in the United States.
 It was serviced to AC, Hot AC and Triple A radio stations in March.
-In the UK, where "Peackeeper" was released as a radio-only single, WEA established a promotional strategy by primarily promoting the album through printed publications and advertisements in addition to retail.
+In the UK, where "Peacekeeper" was released as a radio-only single, WEA established a promotional strategy by primarily promoting the album through printed publications and advertisements in addition to retail.
 The company also planned a round of television advertising to coincide with a documentary about the making of Say You Will.
 Say You Will debuted on the US Billboard Hot 100 at No. 3 with sales of 218,000 units.
 A documentary titled Destiny Rules was released in March 2004, which featured footage that was filmed during the band's recording sessions at The Bellagio House.